Articles Packing a Self-Tweaking Punch

 Forbes [April 26, 2017]

 The sun rises each day.
 The mind craves comfort.
 Leaving your comfort zone triggers resistance, e.g. Poindexter speeds into overdrive.
-But the good stuff, the truly great adventures, live outside the comfort zone zip code.
+But the good stuff, the truly great adventures, lives outside comfort zone’s zip code.
 Grasp that reality.
 Wrestle with its handiwork.
-Then, keep on steppin’ along you new road.
+Then, keep on steppin’ along you new road, using these tips.

 6️⃣ How to Stop Your Inner Critic from Sabotaging Your Happiness & Success